If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What causes adhesive capsulitis?

-Adhesive capsulitis develops when the connective tissue in your shoulder joint tightens and restricts your joint’s movement.
-Often, this occurs after a time when you have been less active because of another injury, such as a rotator cuff injury, broken arm or recovering from a surgery.
+This condition develops when the tissue in your shoulder joint tightens and restricts movement.
+This occurs when you are not active because of another injury, such as a rotator cuff injury, broken arm, or recovering from a surgery.
 Also, it happens when you use your shoulder the wrong way.
 Certain risks factors can increase frozen shoulder.
 Risks are higher for:

 DIAGNOSIS & TESTS

 Your healthcare provider may be able to tell you have adhesive capsulitis just by talking to you about your symptoms and watching you move your shoulder.
 During an exam, your healthcare provider may press on parts of your shoulder to see what might be causing the pain.
 Your healthcare provider may also want to take an X-ray or do a magnetic resonance imaging (MRI) scan of your shoulder to look for other problems.

 Can adhesive capsulitis be prevented or avoided?

 Frozen shoulder can’t be prevented or avoided.
 However, you can reduce your risks.
 A person with diabetes can reduce the risk of diabetes-related illness by following their healthcare provider’s lifestyle and prescription medicine advice.
 If you are having surgery, see a physical therapist and follow their post-surgery shoulder exercises.
 If you have any shoulder discomfort, see your healthcare provider earlier rather than later.
 This may prevent serious pain and damage.

 Your healthcare provider can teach you physical therapy exercises to help break up the scar tissue in your shoulder.
 They may refer you to a physical therapist to show you how to do the exercises.
 Many of the exercises can be done at home.